sit-on-cushions-we-must/led_cube/README.md

 # The hardware

-You'll need to have moderate soldering skills and about 2 to 3 hours to build this.
+You'll need to have moderate soldering skills and about 2 to 3 hours to build this thing.

 **Parts:**

 * 27 LEDs, Use diffused LEDs not clear ones, if you use the clear ones any the LEDs above them will [look like they] light up with them, ghosting basically.

 * Three 2k resistors.